bystuart/hello-word/README.md

 # hello-word
-Following the get started tutorial
+Following the get started tutorial to practice how all this works.